s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 ~~~~

 a similar solution would not be feasible here because we are
-in a distributed-memory setting with Cloud Haskell.
+in a distributed-memory setting.
-The skeletons would become meaningless as all benefits of
+The topology skeletons would become meaningless as all benefits of
-using a sophisticated distributed skeleton would be lost.
+using a sophisticated distributed evaluation scheme would be lost.

-Since it wouldn't make sense to have a `Future` instance without
+Since it would not make sense to have a `Future` instance without
 proper support for skeletons that could make use of it, we also do
 not give an implementation for a `CloudFuture` in this thesis.